firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smart-bms-integration-handbook.md

 - Oversize protection hardware and choose the right architecture for the pack: JK active-balancing boards bring dual 7 AWG busbars, 1 A or 2 A shuttling variants, and remote toggles, but recent self-burn reports push installers toward JBD/LLT or ANT units when decks are cramped or uptime is critical.[^1][^1][^2][^3]
 - Oversize protection hardware and choose the right architecture for the pack: JK active-balancing boards bring dual 7 AWG busbars, per-channel charge/discharge/balance toggles, and harness-resistance telemetry while still leaving room for GPS/4G trackers once rewired with silicone pigtails, but recent self-burn reports push installers toward JBD/LLT or ANT units when decks are cramped or uptime is critical.[^2][^3][^1][^2][^3]
 - Field failures now include JK dashboards freezing the moment the discharge page opens; builders document the fault, prep JBD harness swaps, and treat JK hardware as a risk unless the pack truly needs its active balancing.[^4]
+- Charge-overcurrent trips on JBD-SP17S005 boards can masquerade as undervoltage faults—one crew only solved repeated shutdowns after swapping the BMS and remapping ADC inputs when a controller failure wiped hall sensors.[^jbd_charge_trip]
 - JK and ANT families remain the consensus picks for high-current scooters, while Daly stays the “worst in the industry” fallback even if it remains widely available.
   - budget headroom accordingly before committing to bargain hardware.[^5]
 - Commission every pack like a high-energy experiment.